 The skin condition known as allergic contact dermatitis occurs when an allergen irritates the skin, causing a very itchy rash.

-What may cause this allergic skin rash varies from person to person, but some common allergens include the following:
+What causes this allergic skin rash varies from person to person, but some common allergens include the following:

 - Perfumes or fragrances from lotion or other cosmetic supplies